 Install HapticWeb Plugin

 Get the plugin running in under a minute.
-Just download, double-click, and you're ready.

 Requirements